Percy Jackson & the Olympians: The Lightning Thief: Plot

 At a garden center in New Jersey, with help from Grover and Annabeth, Percy manages to decapitate Medusa and takes the first pearl from her corpse.
-At the Parthenon in Nashville, Percy uses the shoes to retrieve the second pearl from the crown of a statue of Athena there, and Grover kills a Hydra with Medusa's head.
-The trio arrives at the Lotus Hotel and Casino in Las Vegas to obtain the third pearl; however, they forget their mission after eating lotus flowers, the effects of which cause them to lose their sense of time.
-Percy snaps out of the spell after hearing the voice of Poseidon through telepathy telling him not to eat any more flowers.
+At the Parthenon in Nashville, Percy uses the shoes to retrieve the second pearl from the crown of the statue of Athena, and Grover uses Medusa's head to kill a Hydra guarding it.
+They track the final pearl to the Lotus Hotel and Casino in Las Vegas, where they fall under the spell of the Lotus eaters.
+With Poseidon's guidance, Percy breaks the spell and escapes with Grover and Annabeth.

-Percy frees Grover and Annabeth from the flowers' effects; they locate the final pearl in the casino and escape.
-Unfortunately, they only have one day left to prevent the war, as they were in the casino for almost a week.
-They discover that the Underworld is in Hollywood so race there.
-With all three pearls, Percy, Grover, and Annabeth enter the portal to the Underworld upon arriving in Hollywood.
-There, Hades finds the bolt hidden inside Luke's shield, revealing that Luke was the thief all along.
+Having lost one week in the Casino, the trio only has one day left to return the lightning bolt to Zeus.
+They make their way to Hollywood, where the entrance to the Underworld is.
+There, Hades finds the bolt hidden inside Luke's shield, revealing that Luke is the thief.
+Hades tries to kill them, but Persephone turns on him in retaliation for imprisoning her.
+She frees Sally and gives the bolt to Percy.
+With only three pearls, Grover volunteers to stay in the Underworld.

-Hades tries to kill the trio, but Persephone turns on him in retaliation for imprisoning her and gives the bolt to Percy.
-As they only have three pearls, Grover remains behind, while Percy, Annabeth, and Sally teleport to the Empire State Building, the secret entrance to Olympus.
-However, before they can enter, they are ambushed by Luke, who reveals that he stole the bolt to demolish Olympus and establish the demigods (and himself) as Olympus' new rulers.
-After a battle across Manhattan, Percy defeats Luke, returns the bolt to Zeus, and reconciles with his father.
-Having been reunited with Grover, Percy and Annabeth continue to train back at Camp Half-Blood.
+They teleport to the Empire State Building, which houses the entrance to Olympus.
+Before they can enter, Luke ambushes them.
+Luke reveals to Percy that he stole the bolt to demolish Olympus and establish the demigods as Olympus' new rulers.
+Percy and Luke battle across Manhattan, ending in Luke's defeat.
+Percy returns the bolt to Zeus and reconciles with his father.
+Percy reunites with Grover and Annabeth at Camp Half-Blood.

-In a mid-credits scene, Sally has kicked Gabe out of their apartment.
-When going to the locked refrigerator to get a drink, he ignores Percy's written warning to not open it, breaks it open, and is turned into stone by Medusa's head, which he kept inside.
+Later, Sally kicks Gabe out of their apartment, and Gabe ignores Percy's written warning not to open the fridge, breaks it open, and is turned into stone by Medusa's head.

 Cast

-Logan Lerman plays the titular character.
+Logan Lerman plays the titular character, while Brandon T. Jackson and Alexandra Daddario plays Grover Underwood and Annabeth Chase, respectively.